koknat/dif/README.md

 Solution 2:  Use -search <regex> -replace <regex> to supply one instance of substitution and replacement

 Solution 3:  Use -replaceTable <file> to supply a file with many substitution/replacement regexes

+#### Problem: need to view your changes to a file on Perforce
+Solution:  'dif file#head' will show the differences between the file in p4 vs the local file

 ## Usage examples
 * dif file1 file2